Birth: 12-08-1912 - Death: 12-20-1980 | Birthplace: Nashville, TN

 As program director of Nashville radio station WSM from 1939 to 1957 and founder of Tree Publishing Company, one of the city’s most important music publishing firms, Jack Stapp was a leader in Nashville’s emergence as a commercial music center.

 Jack Smiley Stapp was born in Nashville in 1912, but in 1923 he moved with his family to Atlanta.
 There, while still in his teens, he broke into radio at the Winecoff Hotel, programming a station that was piped into the hotel’s rooms.
-While studying at Georgia Tech University, he became involved with WGST, the campus station, and after WGST went commercial, Stapp stayed on staff, eventually assuming the duties of program manager.
+While studying at Georgia Tech (Georgia Institute of Technology), he became involved with WGST, the campus station, and after WGST went commercial, Stapp stayed on staff, eventually assuming the duties of program manager.
 Soon he moved to the CBS network’s headquarters in New York, where he rose to the position of evening network manager.

 In 1939, Stapp returned to his hometown to become program director for WSM.
 In October of that year, the NBC network began featuring a half-hour segment of the Grand Ole Opry, the Prince Albert Show, sponsored by the R. J. Reynolds Tobacco Company.
 Stapp, who worked with WSM station manager Harry Stone to gain this sponsorship, rehearsed the program each Saturday morning.
 Supervising WSM’s entire daily schedule, he produced other NBC network shows, such as Sunday Down South, Hospitality Time, Mr. Smith Goes to Town, Riverboat Revels, and the children’s program Wormwood Forest.